 Students learn counseling, interviewing, and negotiating skills in class simulations, then work with real clients through the Homeless Advocacy Project (HAP), which is sponsored by the Bar Association of San Francisco Volunteer Legal Services Program.
 Training is provided in both lawyering skills and substantive law.
 Under the professor's supervision, students act as advocates for HAP clients in a variety of settings.
-Students may take this course or another 2-unit Lawyering Skills course, but not both.
 Consent of instructor required.
+Students in the Honors Lawyering Program (HLP) may not enroll in this course.